sai-kumar-kolli/Webpack-React/webpackV1.0/webpack.md

      };
      ```
    - This allows you to import and work with CSV, XML, YAML, JSON5, and TOML data within your JavaScript files.

+### **Output Management**

+1. **Improving Output Management**

+   - So far, we have manually edited or added the files into `index.html`.
+However, Webpack can automate this process by using plugins.
+   - To simplify managing the HTML file, we can use the `html-webpack-plugin` to automatically generate an `index.html` that includes references to the bundled output.

+2. **Installing HTMLWebpackPlugin**

+   - Install the HTML Webpack Plugin by running:
+     ```
+     npm install html-webpack-plugin --save-dev
+     ```
+   - Update `webpack.config.js` to include the plugin:

+     ```js
+     const HtmlWebpackPlugin = require('html-webpack-plugin');

+     module.exports = {
+       entry: './src/index.js',
+       output: {
+         filename: 'main.js',
+         path: path.resolve(__dirname, 'dist'),
+         clean: true, // Automatically clean the /dist folder before each build },
+       plugins: [
+         new HtmlWebpackPlugin({
+           title: 'Webpack Demo',
+           template: './src/index.html', // Use a template if needed }),
+       ],
+       module: {
+         ...
+       },
+     };
+     ```

+3. **Cleaning the Output Folder**
+   - With the `clean` option enabled in the output configuration, Webpack will automatically clean the `dist` folder before each build, ensuring that old files are removed.
+   - This keeps the `dist` folder clean and makes sure that only the latest build files are present.